envms/fluentpdo/readme.md

 FluentPDO - simple and smart SQL query builder for PDO.

 With FluentPDO you can build simple and mainly difficult queries quickly and effectively.
 Killer feature of FluentPDO is *"Smart join builder"* which is able generate joins automatically.
-FluentPDO is perfect choice for small projects.
+FluentPDO is a perfect choice for small projects.
 If you are not *"in-doctrine-ated"* ;-) you can use FluentPDO also for large projects as a base of your models or repositories.

 ## Features